-Diagnostics Tests for LD are culture of lower respiratory secretions (sputum, bronchoalveolar lavage) on selective media and the Legionella urinary antigen test.4
+According to the CDC, diagnostics tests for LD are culture of lower respiratory secretions (sputum, bronchoalveolar lavage) on selective media and the Legionella urinary antigen test.4

 The incubation period, which is 2 to 10 days after exposure, is critical to determine if an individual case or cluster is due to exposure in a health care facility.
-The CDC recommends using a 10-day period to define definite healthcare-associated Legionnaires’ disease5.
+The CDC recommends using a 10-day period to define definite healthcare-associated Legionnaires’ disease.

 Real-time identification and alerting of a single positive culture or multiple cases of Legionella is highly critical in identifying any cases of health facility-related onset of LD.
 Through Sentri7’s sophisticated rules engine, real-time alerts are generated and sent to the appropriate clinicians when legionella is identified.
 The infection preventionist can then easily determine the incubation period and evaluate whether or not the exposure might have occurred in his or her health care facility.